Detection of B cell proliferation

 Recombinant Monoclonal Antibody Production Service

-Monoclonal antibodies are a central tool for epigenetic research.
+Antibodies are a central tool for epigenetic research.
 However, limited quantities, inconsistent quality – particularly with ChIP-seq – and the lack of modification-specific antibodies have impeded progress.
 Single-cell cloning technology allows B cells expressing antigen-specific antibodies to be purified directly from immunized mice via FACS.
 Immunoglobulin genes are amplified from single cells, cloned into expression vectors, and antibodies are produced in vitro.

 Advantages of this technology over traditional hybridoma monoclonal production include: